Shoulder Pain From Sleeping On Your Side: Causes & How To Relieve It

 Have you ever tried to get to sleep, but were plagued by sudden body aches?
 Or, do you just have trouble getting comfortable at night?

-Many people who sleep on their side suffer from sleep-related shoulder pain, and there's a pretty good reason why.
+Many side sleepers may suffer from sleep-related shoulder pain, and there's a reason for this.

-In this article, we're going to break down why you're likely experiencing shoulder pain and what you can do to make it better.
+In this article, we're going to break down why you're likely experiencing side sleeper shoulder pain and what you can do to make sleeping with shoulder pain as painless as possible.

-Shoulder pain can come from a variety of sources.
+Shoulder pain, and other types of pain too, come from a variety of sources.
 Generally speaking, sleeping on your side doesn't cause shoulder pain, but it can make a less apparent injury feel worse.

 Sleeping on your side puts additional stress on areas like your shoulder.
 Your shoulders aren't designed to carry the brunt of your body weight, which is why some people experience shoulder pain from sleeping on their side.